Top Takeaways From This Post

 But first, here is a glossary of some important German terms and their English meanings in this article.

-Let’s take a look at how freelancers in Germany can charge VAT to their international clients.
+Let’s take a look at how freelancers in Germany can charge VAT to their international and local clients.

 In general terms, sales or value-added tax or VAT is a tax levied on the added value of a product or service along the entire value chain.
 If you sell goods or offer a service as an entrepreneur or a freelancer, you have to pay a certain amount of tax to the tax office for the turnover generated.

 VAT is the most important source of income for the state.
 A company collects this tax when selling a product or service for the state and then pays the VAT to the tax office.

 As noted in the glossary above, you will often see two different terms for this tax in both English and German.